 3. Forward Bend (Padahast Asana)

-This is the most simplest and effective yoga posture.
-It improves flexibility of thighs, knees and back.
+This is the simplest and effective yoga posture.
+It improves the flexibility of the thighs, knees, and back.
 Most importantly, it stretches out the spine and improves posture.

 HOW TO DO IT: